project-gemmi/gemmi/paper.md

 The library has a significant overlap with other libraries used in this field: CCTBX [@cctbx] and Clipper [@clipper].
-But even similar functions implemented again often add something new, because different trade-offs can be made: between the speed of calculations and the accuracy of results, or between the simplicity of the code and the number of provided options.
+But even when two functions from different libraries have similar purpose, they usually differ in some aspects, for example, by making a different trade-off between the speed of calculations and the accuracy of results, or between the simplicity of the code and the number of provided options.

-GEMMI is used in a number of projects, including autoBUSTER [@autoBUSTER], CCP4i2 [@Potterton:2018], CCP4 Cloud [@Krissinel:2018], Servalcat [@Yamashita:2021], an analysis of covalent linkages in structural models [@Nicholls:2021], reciprocalspaceship [@Greisman:2021], and many others.
+GEMMI is used in a number of projects, including autoBUSTER [@autoBUSTER], CCP4i2 [@Potterton:2018], CCP4 Cloud [@Krissinel:2018], Servalcat [@Yamashita:2021], an analysis of covalent linkages [@Nicholls:2021], reciprocalspaceship [@Greisman:2021], and many others.

 # Acknowledgements